 Don’t make the resistance too strong on your rower if you have knee or back problems, as the resistance can make it harder and add strain on the painful joint.

 Make sure the seat is at the right height whenever you are using exercise equipment in your home gym, as some people may have problems after performing exercises in the wrong position.

-A Good Rowing Machine Will Work to Strengthen the Muscles around Your Knees
+A Good Rowing Machine Will Strengthen the Muscles Around Your Knees

 The best exercise equipment helps strengthen the muscles in your back, upper body, and lower body, which includes around your knee.
 Strengthening muscles is a great way to take the pressure off your knee.